Only 8 courses (16 credits) needed

 Earn your DPT degree

-The Transitional Doctor of Physical Therapy program (or tDPT program) allows licensed and practicing physical therapists who hold either a bachelor's or a master's degree in Physical Therapy to earn a Doctor of Physical Therapy through a combination of online course work and professional experience.
+The Transitional Doctor of Physical Therapy program (or tDPT program) allows licensed and practicing physical therapists who hold a master's degree in Physical Therapy to earn a Doctor of Physical Therapy through a combination of online course work and professional experience.

 - tDPT program courses are 2-credit, fully online courses.